What is the Alumni Discovery Project at Whitworth?

 Who will be conducting the interviews?

-Current students will be hired to interview alumni during their summer break.
-The rigorous application process allows us to select high-quality and well-trained Whitworth students to serve as our student ambassadors to alumni.
+Current students will be hired to interview alumni during Whitworth's summer break.
+The rigorous application process allows us to select some of our best Whitworth students and to train them well to serve as our student ambassadors to alumni.

 How long will the interviews be?

 We anticipate the one-time interview will take an hour.
-We have trained the student ambassadors to keep to that time frame in order to honor your time and theirs.
+We have asked student ambassadors to keep to that time frame in order to honor your time and theirs.

 Where will the interviews take place?

-Interviews will take place in a coffee shop, an office building, or another professional and public location in each interviewee's town.
+Interviews will take place in a coffee shop, an office building, or another conveniently located professional and public location in each interviewee's area.

 Will I be asked for money during the interview?